-Table 2, verification effort for the UMD updates described in this document.
+Table 2: verification effort for the UMD updates described in this document.
 Emergency releases are in italic.

 Table 2 shows the number of components, total and average verification effort per component for the UMD releases of the past year.
-Staged rollout effort cannot be efficiently tracked as early adopters are providing unfunded effort, and the stage rollout deployment may require different time based on the number of users accessing the service.
+Staged rollout effort cannot be efficiently tracked as early adopters are providing unfunded effort, and the staged rollout deployment may require different time based on the number of users accessing the service.
 Excluding revision and emergency releases – which often includes only revision updates from technology providers that require limited effort – the overall average effort to verify a single component is about 6 hours.
-The average amount of effort required for UMD-2 releases is slightly higher than for UMD-1, UMD-1 latest releases did not provide new features, but only bug fixes and they could be considered revision updates, this explains the reduced effort required from the verifiers.
+The average amount of effort required for UMD-2 releases is slightly higher than for UMD-1.
+UMD-1 latest releases did not provide new features, but only bug fixes and they could be considered revision updates, this explains the reduced effort required from the verifiers.

 The peak of 8.4 hours/product reported for UMD 2.3.0 is caused by the verification of AMGA v 2.3.0, which required 48 hours of work for each platform: SL5 and SL6.